Large Microwave Inductance of Granular Boron-Doped Diamond Superconducting Films

 The low temperature penetration depth $\lambda(T)$ of a homogeneous s-wave superconductor has an exponential dependence on temperature \cite{Prozorov2006}:

 where $\Delta(0)$ is the zero temperature BCS superconducting gap.
 The inset of Fig.\ref{Fig_SampleA} shows the low temperature ($T<T_c/3$) behaviour of the frequency shift for sample "A".
 Here the change in penetration depth $\Delta\lambda(T)/\lambda(0) \propto \Delta f_{0}(T)/f_{0}^2(T)$ with $\Delta f_{0}(T) \equiv f_{0}(T)-f_{0}(0)$ is plotted.
 Our data indicates that $\Delta \lambda(T)$ is exponentially activated in temperature, consistent with the full energy gap expected for an s-wave superconductor.
 This indicates that granularity has not introduced sub-gap states into the superconductor.

-Eqs.(\ref{Eq_PPR_ft}) and (\ref{Eq_PPR_lowTlambda}) were fit to the low temperature portion of the measured frequency shift (see solid blue line in the inset of Fig.\ref{Fig_SampleA}) with the value of $\lambda(0)=2.189\;\mu m$ fixed and $\Delta(0)$ as a fitting parameter, which yielded $\Delta(0)=924.38\pm76.60\mu eV$.
+Eqs.(\ref{Eq_PPR_ft}) and (\ref{Eq_PPR_lowTlambda}) were fit to the low temperature portion of the measured frequency shift (see solid blue line in the inset of Fig.\ref{Fig_SampleA}) with the value of $\lambda(0)=2.189\;\mu m$ fixed and $\Delta(0)$ as a fitting parameter, which yielded $\Delta(0)=924.38\pm76.60\mu eV$ , where the error reflects the $95\%$ confidence interval.
 Using $T_c=6.717K$ extracted from the full temperature fit to the same data, the superconducting gap to critical temperature ratio is calculated to be $\Delta(0)/k_BT_c=1.597$ somewhat less than 1.764 which is expected from weak-coupled BCS theory.
 However we believe that our film is a heavily doped granular material, and not a doped single crystal.
 Previous work on granular Boron-doped diamond films by scanning tunneling spectroscopy showed a range of values for the gap ratio ($0.63<\frac{\Delta(0)}{k_BT_c}<1.54$) \cite{Dahlem2010}.
 The authors of that work attributed this variability to an inverse proximity effect whereby the granular aspect of the sample created a range of gap values at the nanoscale.
+An estimate of the gap, $\Delta(0)/k_BT_c=1.5 \pm 0.25$, was previously obtained by gap spectroscopy.\cite{Ort06}